bluedot-arcade/bluedot-docs/index.md

 The best way to support us is to buy our devices from our [shop][BlueDot Shop].

 But every contribution is welcome!
-Feel free to contact us at our [email][BlueDot Email] and visit our [GitHub organization][BlueDot GitHub] to access to projects designs and source codes.
+Feel free to [contact us][Contacts Page] and visit our [GitHub organization][BlueDot GitHub] to access to projects designs and source codes.

 [Vincenzo Fortunato]: https://github.com/vinsfortunato
 [Marco Ruggiero]: https://www.instagram.com/ruggiero.design/
 [BlueDot Shop]: shop.bluedotarcade.com
-[BlueDot Email]: mailto:bluedotarcade@gmail.com
 [BlueDot GitHub]: https://github.com/bluedot-arcade/
 [Just the Docs]: https://just-the-docs.com
+[Contacts Page]: /contacts